Alison Dunhill: Artistic career

-Dunhill was primarily a landscape painter in her earlier career, and later explored more abstract and semi-sculptural forms, including mixed media artworks inspired by the surrealist ideas of chance and the found object.
+Dunhill is primarily a landscape painter and has also explored more abstract and semi-sculptural forms, including mixed media artworks inspired by the surrealist ideas of chance and the found object.

 For much of her artistic career Dunhill maintained studios in London but she now lives and works in King's Lynn, Norfolk.
 She has exhibited frequently; she is a Member of the National Society of Painters, Sculptors & Printmakers; and she was a founder member of the Kingsgate Workshops Trust.

-One of her drawings selected from the Women Artists Slide Library (WASL) was reproduced in The Women Artists Diary 1989.
+One of her drawings selected from the Women Artists Slide Library was reproduced in The Women Artists Diary 1989.
 Three of her paintings, and a discussion of the techniques she used to create them from her own original photographs, were reproduced in Diana Constance's book on painting from photographs published in 1995.

-In 2015 she was awarded a residency at Largo das Artes (Despina), a contemporary art institute in Rio de Janeiro, Brazil.
+In 2015 she was awarded a residency at Largo das Artes (now Despina), a contemporary art institute in Rio de Janeiro, Brazil.

-In July 2019 she presented new works and site-specific installations with CUSP Artists at the Undercroft Gallery in Norwich.
+For a solo show in London in 2019 she created a range of textured collages and three-dimensional constructions using recycled materials and found objects; and the same year created hanging "clouds" of Wondermesh as site-specific installations with cusp at the Undercroft Gallery in Norwich.

-Returning to landscape painting in her 2021 'Lockdown Landscape' exhibition, Dunhill presented some 20 new canvases, of varying sizes from 30 x 30 cm up to 100 x 140 cm, painted with acrylics and mostly without brushes, as her response to the changed and changing world of the COVID-19 lockdown.
+In her 2021 'Lockdown Landscape' exhibition, Dunhill presented some 20 new canvases of varying sizes, painted in acrylics without brushes, as her response to the changed and changing world of the COVID-19 lockdown.
 Her account of the effect of the lockdown on her art practice is published in Now This: Reflections on Our Arts and Cultures.

+A further new collection of landscape paintings was exhibited at the Crypt Gallery, Norwich, in Dunhill's 2025 'Contemporary Landscapes' show.
+Land- and riverscapes of Norfolk, among them the artist's response to the rewilding of Walton Wood, were contrasted with work inspired by the dramatic land of New Mexico and the Rockies.